 Spying a tube of ketchup and not realising that it was lethally hot sauce, I smothered my chicken in it and took a huge mouthful.
 My reaction can only be described as being how I would imagine I would react if I were to stick my face into a bowl of sulphuric acid.

 I screamed.
 Well, I attempted to scream but it came out sounding more like a dying turtle gasping its final breath.
 I became soaked in sweat as I grabbed at my throat and hyperventilated, wondering if I was suffocating or having an allergic reaction.
 Tears were streaming down my face as I frantically looked around, searching the blank, confused eyes of the Koreans sat next to me, praying that they would take pity on me and provide an antidote.
 They laughed.

 That was the moment when I discovered that Korean food is some of the spiciest in the world.

 Deciding that I hadn’t suffered enough and thinking it would be a good idea to torture myself even more, I decided to learn more about this insanely spicy food, but this time from a professional.

 I arranged to have a cooking lesson at O’ngo Culinary School, where I would learn to cook two of the most famous Korean dishes – kimchi and bulgogi.

-I nervously entered the kitchen and immediately felt out of my depth.
-I was so far away from anything even faintly resembling a comfort zone that I doubt I could have found it with a GPS.
+I entered the kitchen and immediately felt out of my depth.
+I was so far away from anything even faintly resembling a comfort zone I doubt I could have found it with a GPS.
 I sat there awkwardly listening to the excited chatter of the other students as they discussed their favourite Korean dishes and exchanged recipes and cooking techniques.

 Gulp.
 What have I gotten myself into?